Thread Brow Lift in Scottsdale, AZ 85260

 Dr. Natalya Borakowski NMD — RF microneedling provider at Desert Bloom Skincare Scottsdale

-Dr. Borakowski trained directly with Dr. Murat Tsintsadze, plastic surgeon — one of the world's foremost authorities on thread lifting technique — with specific focus on vector planning and anatomical precision for the brow and temporal area.
-She trained on cadavers, which means her knowledge of where threads should and should not go is grounded in actual anatomy rather than clinical approximation.
-For patients who are better served by a surgical route, she makes that referral to a surgeon directly.
+Dr. Borakowski trained directly with Dr. Murat Tsintsadze, plastic surgeon — one of the world’s foremost authorities on thread lifting — with specific focus on vector planning for the brow and temporal area.
+Cadaver training grounds her knowledge of where threads should and should not go in actual anatomy.
+In January 2025 she presented PDO thread techniques at IMCAS World Congress in Paris; she serves as adjunct faculty at the University of Bridgeport and has practiced in Scottsdale for 17 years.

 Dr. Natalya Borakowski, NMD